MrR0807/Java_Notes/Spring-RabbitMQ-Guide.md

 ### CachingConnectionFactory

 By default, establishes a single connection proxy that can be shared by the application.
 Sharing of the connection is possible since the “unit of work” for messaging with AMQP is actually a “channel”.
 The ```CachingConnectionFactory``` implementation supports caching of those channels, and it maintains separate caches for channels based on whether they are transactional.
+However, you can configure the ```CachingConnectionFactory``` to cache connections as well as only channels.
+In this case, each call to createConnection() creates a new connection (or retrieves an idle one from the cache).
+Closing a connection returns it to the cache (if the cache size has not been reached).
+To cache connections, set the cacheMode to CacheMode.CONNECTION.

 ### It is best not to use cache mode CONNECTION.
 For reason please look at [documentation:4.1.2.
 Connection and Resource Management](https://docs.spring.io/spring-amqp/docs/current/reference/html/).